If you decide that HomePNA is best for you, here are the basic steps:

 The last potential issue is rare but much harder to fix.
 If you have a very large home, or one that has been renovated several times, you may have too much wiring between computers.
 All of this wiring will weaken the signal, causing it to fade out and lose strength.
 The result is that not enough of the signal remains if and when it reaches the other computer for that machine to process it.
 If this is the case, then you will either have to move the computers closer together or redo the wiring, at which point you may want to consider learning about wireless networking.

 Many home computer users will find that connecting computers through their phone lines is a good solution, but there are still two other networking technologies to discuss: power-line and wireless networks.
-For information on these networking technologies, and to learn more about phone-line networks, check out the links on the next page.
+For information on these networking technologies, and to learn more about phone-line networks, check out the links below.

 - How Home Networking Works

 - How Ethernet Works